WE in talks to acquire London digital and PR agency Threepipe

 WE, which rebranded from Waggener Edstrom in September 2015, was listed at the world's 20th largest PR firm in the 2016 PRWeek Global Agency Business Report.
 Also an independent firm, 80 per cent of its $100m (£81m) revenue for 2015 was generated in the US.

-WE appointed former Edelman exec Alan VanderMolen in March to a new role overseeing its operations and growth plans in APAC and EMEA.
+It appointed former Edelman exec Alan VanderMolen in March to a new role overseeing its operations and growth plans in APAC and EMEA.

-WE declined to comment, citing non-disclosure agreements.
+WE declined to comment.

 Threepipe co-founder Jim Hawker said: "As a leading independent agency we are courted pretty regularly and we are friendly enough to speak to anyone that takes the time to get in touch.
 However, we are focusing on bedding in our own acquisition of a SEO agency from just a few months ago and that remains our focus for the foreseeable future."